-This consolidated non-financial statement takes as reference the "Sustainability Reporting Standards" published in October 2016 by the GRI (Global Reporting Initiative) and uses the "GRI-Referenced" approach.
-Note that, with reference to GRI 303-3 and 403-9, the GRI standards published in June 2018 were considered.
-The following GRI reporting principles required for the definition of the content and quality of the document were taken into consideration for the preparation of the Statement: Stakeholder Inclusiveness, Sustainability Context, Materiality, Completeness, Balance, Comparability, Accuracy, Timeliness, Clarity and Reliability, as reported in GRI Standard 101: Foundation 2018.
+This consolidated non-financial statement takes as reference the "Sustainability Reporting Standards" published by the GRI (Global Reporting Initiative) and uses the "GRI-Referenced" approach.
+The following GRI reporting principles required for the definition of the content and quality of the document were taken into consideration for the preparation of the Statement: Stakeholder Inclusiveness, Sustainability Context, Materiality, Completeness, Balance, Comparability, Accuracy, Timeliness, Clarity and Reliability, as reported in GRI Standard 101: Foundation.